Who has to take a TSI-approved test?

 If you are not exempt or do not qualify for a waiver, you will be required to take the TSI Assessment.

 The assessment and/or the results of the assessment are not required as a condition of admission, but rather a condition of enrollment.
-Failure to take the test and have the scores placed with your student file at the University will result in your inability to register for New Student Orientation and/or enroll in classes.
+Failure to take the test and have the scores placed with your student file at the University will result in your inability to register for Islander Launch and/or enroll in classes.

 When do I need to take the test?